EU and International relations

 - Belfast Dublin economic corridor - in 2014 we signed an agreement with Dublin City Council to explore the economic potential of the 100 mile corridor.
 This has led to both cities working more closely to improve transport connections and boost trade.

-- Friendship Four ice hockey tournament - in 2015 the first ever college ice hockey tournament played outside USA took place in Belfast.
-600 Bostonians and thousands of local spectators enjoyed the tournament which was also broadcast live in America and Canada to over four million homes.
+- Friendship Four ice hockey tournament - launched in Belfast in 2015, Friendship Four was the first ever college ice hockey tournament played outside USA.
+600 Bostonians and thousands of local spectators enjoyed the tournament at the SSE Arena (opens in a new window), which was also broadcast live in America and Canada to over four million homes.
+Friendship Four has since expanded to include a women’s competition, a youth exchange, a business, education and food showcase and in 2019 will incorporate a transatlantic hackathon bringing together the brightest young Belfast and Bostonian tech talent.

 Our relationship with China dates back to the signing of a Sister City agreement with the city of Hefei in the 1990s.
 Since then we have hosted a number of inward delegations and maintained close relations.